denis-onder/mister-euler/README.md

-# Discord Bot Example
+# Mr. Euler

-> Used for learning purposes
+> A bot for getting random Project Euler challenges in your Discord channel!